johnsoninsights/Mint-Classic/README.md

 ![unnamed.png](https://github.com/johnsoninsights/Mint-Classic/blob/main/unnamed.png)

 ## Project Purpose
 This project showcases working with **relational databases**, **data manipulation**, and **data cleaning using SQL**.
 Additionally I will be using various functions in **Excel** to visualize and aggregate data using pivot tables.
-For this project, I will be using a common analysis process used in the data community to help MINT CLASSICS (a model car company) draw insights from thier data and make data-driven decisions.
+For this project, I will be using the following analysis process to help MINT CLASSICS (a model car company) draw insights from thier data and make data-driven decisions.

 - ASK
 - PREPARE